quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs.md

 ## Start your server

-The command `run --service searcher --service metastore` starts a http server which provides a [REST API](/docs/reference/rest-api) and runs the metastore service which is required by the searcher service..
+The command `run --service searcher --service metastore` starts a http server which provides a [REST API](/docs/reference/rest-api) and runs the metastore service which is required by the searcher service.

 ```bash